rawify/Fraction.js/README.md

 Tired of inprecise numbers represented by doubles, which have to store ratios and irrational numbers like PI or sqrt(2) the same way?
 If you need more precision or just want a fraction as a result, have a look at *Fraction.js*!

 Internally, numbers are represented as *numerator / denominator*, which adds just a little overhead.
 However, the library is written with performance in mind and outperforms any other implementation, as you can see [here](http://jsperf.com/convert-a-rational-number-to-a-babylonian-fractions/28).
+This basic data-type makes it the perfect basis for [Polynomial.js](https://github.com/infusion/Polynomial.js).

 Convert decimal to fraction
 ===